The arrival of Destiny 2 brings with it new end-game activities and yes - a new Destiny 2 Power level cap to work towards.

 - Most Powerful Gear sources can only be unlocked once before the Tuesday weekly reset, so make sure you complete before that happens.
 If you complete the Milestone and don't collect your reward, it'll auto decrypt when you next log into the game.

-- That said, if you have Powerful Gear rewards waiting and you aren't at the 265 cap yet, then wait until then before receiving them, since they are rarer than standard drops you can get almost anywhere else.
+- That said, if you have Powerful Gear rewards waiting and you aren't at the 265 cap yet, then wait until as close to or past the cap as best you can, since they are rarer than standard drops and offer better Power level gear.

 - According to players on Reddit, several players - as well as those with alternative characters are stuck on getting 272/273 when players are hitting the mid-280s or above.
 With the original Destiny, it was harder to progress to the cap the closer you got, and it's possible that's the case here (the RNG - or random number generator - playing unfair).
 Others, especially in the case of alts, are suggesting a bug.
 The general advice appears continue hitting those high level sources - such as the Nightfall - for your best bet at the highest levels.